ejade42/ggDNAvis/README.md

 not currently support for having text rendered as well to avoid visual clutter, so the resolution defaults to a much lower 20 pixels per base.

+One important feature to note is that the box outlines can be controlled separately for modification-assessed (e.g. C of CpG) and non-modification assessed bases.
+The same global `outline_colour`, `outline_linewidth`, and `outline_join` parameters are available as for the single sequence and multiple sequences functions.
+However, there are also `modified_bases_outline_<parameter>` and `other_bases_outline_<parameter>` arguments that can be used to override the global setting, or set to `NA` to inherit the global setting.

+One use of this might be to draw outlines only for modification-assessed bases (using the default black/3/mitre settings).
+This could be accomplished by setting `other_bases_outline_linewidth = 0` to disable outlines for non-modification-assessed bases, while allowing modification-assessed bases to inherit the global default outlines.

 Colour-related arguments:

 - `low_colour`: The colour to use at the bottom end of the modification